 Racing - so be careful if you’ve signed up to ride in a sportive, even if you’re just there for the adventure

 There is more information on what is not covered by a bicycle insurance policy here.

 As well as protecting your bike, you also need to make sure you get a suitable travel insurance policy to cover yourself.

 Having travel insurance means you will be covered if you are injured while riding, but only if the policy includes the activities you want to do.

 Many travel insurers define some types of biking activities as extreme sports, so you may need to pay extra to cover them.

-For example, some insurers will cover cycle touring holidays, however you may not be covered to do certain activities like mountain biking or racing.
+For example, some will cover cycle touring holidays, but you may not be covered to do certain activities like mountain biking or racing.

-Most travel insurance policies will not cover you bike, so you will need bicycle insurance alongside your travel cover.
+Most travel insurance policies will not cover your bike, so you will need bicycle insurance alongside your travel cover for full protection.